Panasonic flags battery shortages as Tesla Model 3 output picks up

 TOKYO (Reuters) - A senior Panasonic Corp official on Thursday said a pickup in production of Tesla Inc’s Model 3 cars, after earlier delays, has resulted in occasional battery shortages.

+“There has been a sharp improvement in production equipment and we are now occasionally having battery shortages,” Yoshio Ito, head of Panasonic’s automotive business, said at the company’s general shareholders meeting.

-Yoshio Ito, head of Panasonic’s automotive business, was speaking with shareholders after Tesla Chief Executive Elon Musk earlier this month said the U.S. automaker should achieve its 5,000 cars-per-week target by the end of June.
+Ito made the comment after Tesla Chief Executive Elon Musk earlier this month said the U.S. automaker should achieve its 5,000 cars-per-week target by the end of June.

 Panasonic currently produces battery cells for Tesla in Japan as well as at Tesla’s so-called Gigafactory in the U.S. state of Nevada, which Panasonic jointly operates.

-(This version of the story has been refiled to correct the day of the week to Thursday, not Friday, in the first paragraph)
+Panasonic sees batteries as central to its plan to boost automotive business revenue to 2.5 trillion yen by the year through March 2022 from 1.8 trillion yen ($16.3 billion)estimated for this financial year.

+“I wouldn’t say the delay (in Tesla’s Model 3 production) had no impact on our business, but we are in close communications with Tesla and working to steadily improve production,” he said.

-Reporting by Makiko Yamazaki
+Reporting by Makiko Yamazaki; Editing by Stephen Coates